-(c) Community organization
+(d) Community organization

-(d) Public policy and environmental change
+(e) Public policy and environmental change

-(e) Professional growth and responsibility
+(f) Professional growth and responsibility

-(f) The remaining seventy hours may be completed in any domain as deemed appropriate by the applicant.
+(g) The remaining seventy hours may be completed in any domain as deemed appropriate by the applicant.

-(c) Domain I: planning and evaluation (three hours)
+(a) Domain I: planning and evaluation (three hours)

-(e) Domain III: community organization (three hours)
+(d) Domain IV: community organization (three hours)